Golf Tutorials

 Only after that initial weight shift should you feel your torso and hips begin to unwind powerfully.
 Your arms and the club will feel like they are just being pulled along for the ride.
 This sequence stores power and allows the clubhead to naturally approach the ball from the inside with a downward angle of attack.

-Commit to Follow Through With Weight on your Lead Foot
+3. Commit to Follow Through With Weight on your Lead Foot

 This idea sounds simple but it is very hard to stay committed to a good shot to its absolute 'finish'.
-This isn't just about looking good for the camera, it's a direct indicator of whether you a sequenced correctly.
+This isn't just about looking good for the camera, it's a direct indicator of whether you sequenced correctly.
 A well-compressed shot will always finish with almost all your weight posted on your lead foot.

-• you correctly shifted forward in the downswing
+• You correctly shifted forward in the downswing.

-• The power came from the rotation of the lower half of your body, not 'just' the arms
+• The power came from the rotation of the lower half of your body, not just the arms.

 Final Thoughts